GreenRaccoon23/gnomintu-icon-theme/README.md

-Fusion of Mint-X, Ubuntu-Mono, Humanity, and GNOME icon themes.
-Closest to Mint-X but incorporates the best Ubuntu-Mono and Humanity icons.
+Fusion of Mint-X, Ubuntu-Mono, Humanity, and GNOME icon themes (mostly Mint-X and Ubuntu-Mono).
+Built off of Mint-X but incorporates the best Ubuntu-Mono and Humanity icons.
+(For example, the status icons are mostly Ubuntu-Mono, and I took out the square app icons that Mint-X uses.)

 **Gnomintu** theme: Mint-X folders (stock)
 ![Mint-X folders](https://github.com/GreenRaccoon23/gnomintu-icon-theme/blob/master/Gnomintu/places/64/folder-home.png)